AUSA 2025: Defense Innovation, AI, and Edge Readiness on Full Display

 AUSA 2025_radeus labsAcross the two bustling exhibition floors, defense innovators such as our long-term partner General Atomics, known for its unmanned aircraft systems, and Palantir, recognized for its AI-driven data analytics and command software, drew steady crowds showcasing the technologies shaping the future of defense.

-Conversations centered on how to make technology more agile, secure, and mission-ready, themes that closely align with our commitment to ruggedized, high-performance computing for critical environments.
+Conversations centered on how to make technology more agile, secure, and mission-ready, themes that closely align with our commitment to ruggedized, high-performance computing systems for military and government technology solutions for critical environments.

 Among the highlights: